SioKCronin/swarmopt/README.md

 ## CartPole

 The CartoPole is a benchmark problem in reinforcement learning.
+A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
+The system is controlled by applying a force of +1 or -1 to the cart.
+The pendulum starts upright, and the goal is to prevent it from falling over.
+A reward of +1 is provided for every timestep that the pole remains upright.
+The episode ends when the pole is more than 15 degrees from vertical, or the cart moves more than 2.4 units from the center.

 ## Tuning enhancements